WebOrigami/docs/src/content/language/hello.md

 File names often contain periods so, unlike many programming languages, Origami lets you include periods in a key like `index.html`.

-The Origami server lets you immediately browse this tree.
-The server can produce the kind of diagram shown above so you can confirm your site's structure and explore what you're building.
+There are a number of ways to run an Origami program like the one above.
+The Origami server lets you directly browse the virtual tree of resources implied by this program.
+The Origami [CLI](/cli) lets you extract a specific resource (like `index.html`) from the command line.
+You can also use the CLI to copy the virtual tree of resources into local files that you can deploy as a static site.

 _Key points: An Origami file provides a concise way to define a site.
-You can interact with your site immediately and view it as an interactive diagram._
+You can interact with your site immediately and view it as an interactive diagram, or work with it in the command line, or build it into a static site._

 ## Websites as trees